 CATIE Center (ASL Interpreting)

-Swabey, Laurie, "The Collaborative for the Advancement of Teaching Interpreting Excellence (CATIE) Center: Advancing the Quality and Quantity of Interpreters through Effective Practices" (2015).
+Swabey, Laurie, "The Collaborative for the Advancement of Teaching Interpreting Excellence (CATIE) Center: Advancing the Quality and Quantity of Interpreters through Effective Practices - Continuation" (2015).
 External Grant Awards.
 48.

 This document is currently not available here.